RyanMarcotte/ryanmarcotte.github.io/_posts/2023-05-07-value-objects.md

 Note how value objects can be used to implement other value objects; for example, `Address` uses `StateOrProvinceCode`, `ISO3166CountryCode`, and `PostalCode`.

 I have seen some applications introduce a `ValueObject` base class that value objects inherit from but I have personally found this approach to be overkill.
-An immutable class that implements `IEquatable<T>` has been sufficient for me.
+Implementing value objects as immutable classes that implement `IEquatable<T>` has been sufficient for me.
 ReSharper (or other productivity tools) can then be used to generate the equality operations for you.